Keyfactor/digicert-metadata-sync/README.md

 # Digicert Metadata Sync

-This project is meant to be a template to quickly build a basic integration product build.
-Currently in dev, a work in progress,
+A tool to automatically synchronize metadata fields and their content from DigiCert to Keyfactor.
+This utility is indented to be used in conjunction with the Digicert AnyGateway and adds to the information already synchronized by the gateway.

 #### Integration status: Prototype - Demonstration quality.
 Not for use in customer environments.

-## About the Keyfactor
+## About the Keyfactor API Client

+This API client allows for programmatic management of Keyfactor resources.